rf-elio/dd-core/README.md

-# sw6-ElioFactFinder
+# sw6-ElioSearch
 # Installation
 ## Commands
 The following commands must be configured to execute required background tasks
-*  `bin/console elio-ff:export:generate`: Executes the exports.
+*  `bin/console elio-search:export:generate`: Executes the exports.
 This should be executed every 5 Minutes.

 # Components
 ## Bot protection